BerenMillidge/BerenMillidge.github.io/publications.md

 **[Universal Hopfield Networks: A General Framework for Single-Shot Associative Memory Models](https://arxiv.org/abs/2202.04557)** (2022; ICML 2022)
 **Beren Millidge**, Tommaso Salvatori, Yuhang Song, Thomas Lukasiewicz, Rafal Bogacz

 Here, we unified a large literature of existing disparate associative memory models and placed them all into a common framework by decomposing retrieval into similarity, separation, and projection operations.
-We demonstrated that this unification allows the immediate implementation of novel similarity and separation functions that outperformed existing assoiative memory methods.
+We demonstrated that this unification allows the immediate implementation of novel similarity and separation functions that outperformed existing associative memory methods.

 **[Associative Memories in the Feature Space](https://journals.sagepub.com/doi/pdf/10.3233/FAIA230500)** (2023; ECAI 2023)
 Tommaso Salvatori, **Beren Millidge**, Yuhang Song, Rafal Bogacz